 At times, it can be very difficult to predict if a treatment will be successful or not.
 Will this root canal treatment work?
 Will that dental implant heal smoothly?
 Things do not always go as planned.

-Unfortunately, when a treatment fails, the dentist can be blamed unfairly.
+Unfortunately, when a treatment fails, the dentist can sometimes be blamed unfairly.

 So it's important to look closely at the facts, and try to work out if a problem was caused by genuine dental malpractice, or whether it was just bad luck.
 Stay calm, and stick to the facts.